Sirmisa/Eth-Fundraiser/README.md

 Bytecode | The bytecode field contains the result of compiling your contract.
 This is the code the Ethereum network will execute when our contract has been invoked from a client.
 They are created after the compilation process and is part of a .json file in the **build/contracts** folder
 Testnets | Testnets are nets where we can try our Eth developments.
 There are many nets and clients to interact.
 Hyperledger has Besu
-Web3 Provider | A provider is a component of Web3 that manages how to connect to the Ethereum network. concept | definition
+Web3 Provider | A provider is a component of Web3 that manages how to connect to the Ethereum network. memory vs storage | Memory is for not persisting data and Storage is where the variable states are held.
+Every complex type, i.e. arrays and structs, has an additional annotation, the “data location”, about whether it is stored in memory or in storage.
+Storage | where all the contract state variables reside.
+Every contract has its own storage and it is persistent between function calls and quite expensive to use.
+Memory | this is used to hold temporary values.
+It is erased between (external) function calls and is cheaper to use.
+Stack | which is used to hold small local variables.
+It is almost free to use, but can only hold a limited amount of values. address payable | Its an address type that can receive ether and will have the **transfer** and **send** methods available concept | definition concept | definition concept | definition concept | definition concept | definition concept | definition concept | definition concept | definition concept | definition

 ## Here is the place for some definitions